Beginning the Application Process

 Your Recommenders

-Recommendations from mentors, advisors, volunteer supervisors, coaches, or others who know you well and have had the opportunity to review your abilities and contributions may also be worthwhile submissions.
+Letters of recommendation from employers—particularly if you have significant work experience—can provide extremely informative input.
+In addition, recommendations from mentors, advisors, volunteer supervisors, coaches, or others who know you well and have had the opportunity to review your abilities and contributions may be worthwhile submissions.

-Personal recommendations from family members or friends are generally not helpful.
-Similarly, we do not find letters from recommenders who have little or no direct knowledge of an applicant’s qualities to be informative.
+We strongly discourage personal recommendations from family members or friends, as we attribute bias to these recommenders.
+We also advise against submitting letters from recommenders who have little or no direct knowledge of your qualities.

 -